Avaiga/taipy-getting-started/steps/explain_md/step_10_GUI_layout.md

-With these few steps, you have created a full-AI application on which you can predict multiples days with different parameters.
-However, as you can see, the page's layout is not optimal.
-It could be greatly improved.
-This is the role of the code below.
+With just a few steps, you have created a full-AI application on which you can predict multiple days with different parameters.
+However, the page's layout is not yet optimal and it could be greatly improved.
+This will be done with the code below.
 To get a more aesthetically pleasing page, three useful controls to use are:
 - [menu](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/gui/viselements/menu/): creates a menu on the left to navigate through the pages.
 `<|menu|label=Menu|lov={lov_pages}|on_action=menu_fct_called|>`.
 For example, this code creates a menu with two pages: